shyampurk/iot-for-utilities/README.md

 Step 1: Login to Bluemix with your credentials.

-Step 2: In your dashboard, goto Catalog and select the Data and Analytics Section
+Step 2: In your Bluemix dashboard, goto Catalog and select the Data and Analytics Section

 			You can see that the dashDB service will be listed under this section or you can search for dashDB